-TiVo Inc. (TIVO) filed a lawsuit claiming that television set-top boxes made by Cisco Systems Inc. infringe patents related to digital-video recording services.
+TiVo Inc. (TIVO:US) filed a lawsuit claiming that television set-top boxes made by Cisco Systems Inc. infringe patents related to digital-video recording services.

-Cisco supplies equipment to companies including Verizon Communications Inc. (VZ) and Time Warner Cable Inc. (TWC) The boxes, which have DVR functions, infringe TiVo’s patents, according to the complaint filed June 4 in federal court in Marshall, Texas.
+Cisco supplies equipment to companies including Verizon Communications Inc. (VZ:US) and Time Warner Cable Inc. (TWC:US) The boxes, which have DVR functions, infringe TiVo’s patents, according to the complaint filed June 4 in federal court in Marshall, Texas.

 Cisco filed a preemptive suit against TiVo May 30 in federal court in its hometown of San Jose, California, seeking a ruling that it doesn’t infringe four TiVo patents.